liferay/liferay-docs/discover/portal/articles/01-what-is-liferay/02-using-liferay-collaborative-platform.markdown

+---
+header-id: using-liferay-portal-as-a-collaborative-platform
+---

-# Using Liferay Portal as a collaborative platform [](id=using-liferay-portal-as-a-collaborative-platform)
+# Using Liferay Portal as a collaborative platform

 Many sites have grown organically.
 You may have grown your community by using separate tools: first a forums application, and then a wiki for collaborative